IvnGlvn/AdidasSales2020-2021/Adidas_Sales_Report/Adidas_SQL_Analysis.md

 ![This is a table from the result of the above query 2020](Results Img/Total_Month (6.0).jpg)
 ![This is a table from the result of the above query 2021](Results Img/Total_Month (6.0).jpg)

-- I was also curious about splitting it by month, because it allows us to understand how the trend works in relation of seasonality.
+- I was also curious about splitting it by month because it allows us to understand how the trend works in relation to seasonality.
 Here are the %

 -January 10.45%(2020)-----------------------8.89% (2021)